ArdanaCLM/ardana-dev-tools/README.md

 deploy, and possibly test, your cloud.

-This script enables you to setup your development environment and deploy a legacy style Ardana cloud with a single command line:
+This script enables you to setup your development environment and deploy a SOC/CLM version 8 cloud with a single command line:

     ./bin/astack.sh dac-min

-Alternatively you can deploy a new SOC/CLM style cloud by including the *--c8* or *--c9* option, like:
+Alternatively you can deploy a SOC/CLM version 9 cloud by including the *--c9* option, like:

-    ./bin/astack.sh --c8 dac-min
+    ./bin/astack.sh --c9 dac-min

-The cloud defaults to _dac-min_, which is a minimal footprint, fully featured cloud deployment.
+The cloud model defaults to _dac-min_ if not specified, which is a minimal footprint, fully featured cloud deployment.

-NOTE: You *must* specify the name of the cloud to be used as the last argument on the command line, after all other options, e.g.
+NOTE: If specifying the name of a cloud model to use, you *must* specify it as the last argument on the command line, after all other options, e.g.

     ./astack.sh ... std-min

-Add the following parameters for more options:

-    --c9                   (Deploy a SOC/CLM 8 style cloud, rather than a legacy style cloud; this will skip the venv build phase similar to the legacy --no-build option)
-    --c8                   (Deploy a SOC/CLM 8 style cloud, rather than a legacy style cloud; this will skip the venv build phase similar to the legacy --no-build option, unless the --run-tests option has also been specified along with the --c8-qa-tests option in which case it will build just the additional QA testing venvs using the legacy build process)
+Some useful additional parameters to use:

+    --c9                   (Deploy a SOC/CLM version 9 cloud on SLES12 SP4)
+    --c8                   (Deploy a SOC/CLM version 8 cloud on SLES12 SP3)
     --c8-hos               (Deploy a SOC/CLM 8 cloud using HOS, rather than SOC, branded repos; otherwise the same as the --c8 option)
-    --sles12sp3            (Use SLES12 SP3 based Vagrant boxes, repos, artifacts)
+    --sles12sp3            (Use SLES12 SP3 based Vagrant boxes, repos, artifacts;
+                            implied default when --c8* options are specified.)
-    --sles12sp4            (Use SLES12 SP4 based Vagrant boxes, repos, artifacts)
+    --sles12sp4            (Use SLES12 SP4 based Vagrant boxes, repos, artifacts;
+                            implied default when --c9* options are specified.)
+    --legacy               (Deploy a legacy style product tarball based cloud;
+                            deprecated and no longer maintained, support will be removed in a future update.)
-    --no-setup             (Don't run dev-env-install.yml)
+    --no-setup             (Don't run dev-env-install.yml; must have been previously run)
     --no-artifacts         (Don't try to download any ISOs, qcow2 or other inputs; will fail if you haven't previously downloaded and cached the required artifacts)
+    --no-update-rpms       (Don't build local override RPMs for Ardana packages whose repos are cloned beside the ardana-dev-tools repo, using the *bin/updates_rpms.sh* script)
-    --no-build             (Don't build venvs, reuse existing packages) --pre-destroy          (Destroy any existing instance of the Vagrant cloud before trying to deploy it)
+    --pre-destroy          (Destroy any existing instance of the Vagrant cloud before trying to deploy it)
     --no-config            (Don't automatically compile the cloud model and